BeAnotherLab/Spherical-Video-Player/README.md

 3. For working directly on the Max Patcher, install the Oculus Max object: https://github.com/grrrwaaa/max_oculus

-__
-Known issues:
+-Known issues:

 Playback is slow on Windows as the current version of Max only runs in 32 bit.

-360 degree videos also reduce framrate in comparisson to 180 degree
+360 degree videos also reduce framerate in comparisson to 180 degree.